Fast offering: Collection methods

 Church members are encouraged to make regular financial contributions to the church through the leader of the local church unit, usually a bishop.
 The combined contribution can include tithing, fast offerings, and other humanitarian donations, and is delivered to the leader on a "convenience" basis (i.e., there is no set time either in or outside of a formal meeting where the funds are requested).

 Young men (deacons or teachers in the Aaronic Priesthood) are often assigned to pass by members' residences to inquire if they can convey any fast offerings to the bishop.
 In some areas, members may also pay fast offerings on the Internet.

 There is no requirement to make any financial donation to fast offerings or any of the church's other funds in order to maintain one's membership; such donations are encouraged but are not mandatory.

 Distribution

-No publicly available accounting of fast offerings exists.
-(The LDS Church does disclose its financials in the United Kingdom, Canada, and other jurisdictions where it is required to do so by law.
-These financials are audited by the UK office of PricewaterhouseCoopers.)
+No publicly available accounting of fast offerings exists; however, the LDS Church does disclose its financials in the United Kingdom, Canada, and other jurisdictions where it is required to do so by law.
+These financials are audited by the UK office of PricewaterhouseCoopers.
 However, it is claimed by the church that fast offering funds are primarily available to the bishop to distribute to those in need in the area where they were collected, but that any excess (or deficiency) is shared with the rest of the church, first on a stake level, then on wider levels.

 Bishops are instructed by church guidelines that they have "a divine mandate to seek out and care for the poor (see D&C 84:112).
 It is not enough to assist [with fast offerings] only when asked."